Destinations » Asia » Southeast Asia »

 communication the dialects are getting closer and regional foods can now be found

 everywhere.
-However, to accomplish this the government has destroyed the historic
+However, to accomplish this unification the government has destroyed

-culture and way of life as religion is discouraged so most people are atheist and
+numerous aspects of the historic culture and way of life as religion is discouraged

-feels are needed.
-This is slowly shrinking the village life and killing numerous
+technology, are slowly shrinking the village life and killing numerous sub-cultures.

 Learn More About Vietnam: